Ukraine War: Finland to decide on Nato membership in weeks says PM Marin

 What the report says

-The report warns that "military force might be used solely against Finland," and Mr Haavisto observed that the security situation in Europe "is more serious and more difficult to predict than ever after the Cold War".
+The report warns that "military force might be used solely against Finland," and that the security situation in Europe and Finland is more serious and more difficult to predict than at any time since the Cold War.

-It also noted that were Finland to join the bloc it would be forced to spend up to 1.5% more of its budget on defence, but added that membership of the alliance would offer the country a greater capacity defend itself.
+It also noted that were Finland to join the bloc, it would be forced to spend up to 1.5% more of its budget on defence, but added that membership of the alliance would offer the country a greater capacity to defend itself.
 Finland has already announced a 40% increase in its defence budget by 2026.

 Any potential application would also welcome a bid by neighbouring Sweden to seek membership of the bloc, it added.